 Cycling is also a very popular way to explore the area.
 There is a great cycle ride from Cala Agulla beach to the Cala Mesquida.

-The town of Artà can be reached in approximately 10 driving minutes, where lots of history and culture can be explored.
+The town of Arta can be reached in approximately ten minutes by car, where lots of history and culture can be explored.
 It also boasts lovely streets with charming cafes and galleries.

-A widely known medieval festival of Capdepera, ”Mercado medieval”, takes place on the third weekend in May.
-This celebration is held near the castle when the town is transformed back to the 14th Century.
-It is featuring market stands with typical produce, craftwork, and textiles.
-Also, there is a lot of entertainment with street folk music performances and games, as well as locals dressed up in historical costumes.
+A widely known medieval festival of Capdepera, ‘Mercado medieval’, takes place every the third weekend of May.
+This celebration is held near the castle when the town is transformed back to the fourteenth century.
+It features market stands with typical produce, craftwork, and textiles.
+There is also a lot of entertainment with street folk music performances and games, as well as locals dressed up in historical costumes.